External Ids for JAM3 Gene

 GeneCards Summary for JAM3 Gene

 JAM3 (Junctional Adhesion Molecule 3) is a Protein Coding gene.
-Diseases associated with JAM3 include porencephaly-microcephaly-bilateral congenital cataract syndrome and hemorrhagic destruction of the brain, subependymal calcification, and cataracts.
-Among its related pathways are Integrin Pathway and Hemostasis.
+Diseases associated with JAM3 include hemorrhagic destruction of the brain, subependymal calcification, and cataracts and porencephaly-microcephaly-bilateral congenital cataract syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include protein homodimerization activity and integrin binding.
 An important paralog of this gene is JAM2.

 UniProtKB/Swiss-Prot for JAM3 Gene